Nurture Your Inner Strength

 A Holistic Exercise System

 In the modern era, Tai Chi is most often practiced as a health-oriented exercise system.
-It incorporates relaxation, focus, and physical training; while it is often practiced among the elderly, it is also suitable for [youth].
+It incorporates relaxation, focus, and physical training; while it is often practiced among the elderly, it is potentially quite suitable for those seeking a demanding exercise.
 Tai Chi’s benefits also deepen over time, as one progresses in their skill through consistent practice.

 The Benefits of Tai Chi